 In the eighth annual Ready or Not?
 Protecting the Public from Diseases, Disasters, and Bioterrorism report, 14 states scored nine or higher on 10 key indicators of public health preparedness.
 Three states (Arkansas, North Dakota, and Washington State) scored 10 out of 10.
 Another 25 states and Washington, D.C. scored in the 7 to 8 range.
 No state scored lower than a five.
-(Listen to a podcast about the new report with Jeff Levi of Trust for America's Health, at right.)

 The scores reflect nearly 10 years of progress to improve how the nation prevents, identifies, and contains new disease outbreaks and bioterrorism threats and responds to the aftermath of natural disasters in the wake of the September 11th and anthrax tragedies.
 In addition, the real-world experience responding to the H1N1 flu pandemic—supported by emergency supplemental funding—also helped bring preparedness to the next level.